jasonbreyes/jasonbreyes.github.io/_pages/Write-Ups/CTFs/CTFs.md

 permalink: /Write-Ups/CTFs
 ---

-Some CTFs I've competed in
+Some CTFs I've played in